For the Openhearted (& Frugal) Traveler

 My personal recommendations:

 1 bdr Oceanview Condo South Kihei: If you want a condo near the beach with all of the modern conveniences, my friend Robin has a sweet one bedroom with an ocean view in Kihei.
-Check it out at VRBO and tell her Jules sent u.
+More info and booking here.

 2 bdr Condo North Kihei: My friends stayed here when they came for a wedding and the place was great.
 Well appointed and comfy.
 The beach near it is not that great but the view was perfect. http://www.mauibliss.com/content/